jnozzi/cocoadev.com/markdown/NSCachedImageRepConversion.md

-In my program I've got code that generates a quicktime movie from snapshots taken live from my simulation's General/OpenGL output.
-It is based off apple sample code which takes General/NSImages and extracts their General/NSBitmapImageRep to pass pixel data to the hairy underbelly of General/QuickDraw & General/QuickTime.
+In my program I've got code that generates a quicktime movie from snapshots taken live from my simulation's OpenGL output.
+It is based off apple sample code which takes NSImages and extracts their NSBitmapImageRep to pass pixel data to the hairy underbelly of QuickDraw & QuickTime.

-Now, it used to work just fine, when I was saving General/NSImages for each frame to General/NSTemporaryDirectory() on the runtime "record" pass and then subsequently reloading them when I was encoding.
+Now, it used to work just fine, when I was saving NSImages for each frame to NSTemporaryDirectory() on the runtime "record" pass and then subsequently reloading them when I was encoding.
 I don't encode at runtime simply because it would be too slow, so I record first, to /tmp and then encode later.

-However, this weekend I decided to optimize and instead of saving out General/TiffRepresentations ( which is pretty slow, when you consider that I'm trying to do this 25 times per second ): now I write raw gl image buffer data to one huge flat file and, and then subsequently in the encoding pass ( which can be slow ) I read one image at a time from the huge cache file and create General/NSImage from that data.
-I do this by reading the number of bytes for each image ( 24 bit, RGB ) from the file and populating a freshly allocated General/NSBitmapImageRep's pixel data.
-I then add this rep to an General/NSImage and pass that on to my General/QuickTime code.
+However, this weekend I decided to optimize and instead of saving out TiffRepresentations ( which is pretty slow, when you consider that I'm trying to do this 25 times per second ): now I write raw gl image buffer data to one huge flat file and, and then subsequently in the encoding pass ( which can be slow ) I read one image at a time from the huge cache file and create NSImage from that data.
+I do this by reading the number of bytes for each image ( 24 bit, RGB ) from the file and populating a freshly allocated NSBitmapImageRep's pixel data.
+I then add this rep to an NSImage and pass that on to my QuickTime code.

 That much works fine, I know for a fact that the images are being reconstructed correctly.

-The trouble is this: General/OpenGL and Quicktime have different row-ordering, where General/OpenGL, like Quartz, considers 0,0 to be lower left and Quicktime considers it to be upper left.
+The trouble is this: OpenGL and Quicktime have different row-ordering, where OpenGL, like Quartz, considers 0,0 to be lower left and Quicktime considers it to be upper left.
 So, to prevent having my movies upside-down I call:�

 [image setFlipped: YES];